cvxgrp/qcqp/README.md

 Example
 -------
-The following code uses SDP relaxation to get an upper bound on a random instance of the maximum cut problem.
+The following code uses semidefinite programming (SDP) relaxation to get an upper bound on a random instance of the maximum cut problem.
 ```
 n = 20
 numpy.random.seed(1)